shhdharmen/gitalytics/CONTRIBUTING.md

 # Contributing to Gitalytics

-🙏 We would ❤️ for you to contribute to Inspector and help make it even better than it is today!
+🙏 We would ❤️ for you to contribute to Gitalytics and help make it even better than it is today!

 ## Developing